foss2serve/github-workflow-activity/01-setup/contributor-setup.md

 Either

-* Find the invitation in your email, view the invitation, and accept the invitation
+* Find the invitation in your email, view the invitation, and accept the invitation.

 Or